 - Think Through Nutrition based in Oxford, which has done research showing that improving diets in prisons also improves prisoners’ behaviour.

-During her Shrieval Year Sylvia will host several thought-provoking events, details of which can be found here.
+During her Shrieval Year Sylvia has hosted several thought-provoking events, and the final one will take place in March 2020, ‘The effects of diet on prisoners’ behaviour, details can be found here.